Codelco

-The National Copper Corporation of Chile (Corporación Nacional del Cobre de Chile), abbreviated as Codelco, is a Chilean state-owned mining company and the largest copper mining company in the world.
-(Note: Codelco has twice in recent years narrowly maintained its status as the world's largest copper mining company.
-In 2018, this was averted when Freeport-McMoRan relinquished shares in the Grasberg mine to the Government of Indonesia, and in 2024, it occurred again when BHP's attempt to acquire all shares of Anglo American collapsed.)
 It was formed in 1976 from foreign-owned copper companies that were nationalised in 1971.
-As of 2023 its most productive mines are Radomiro Tomic and El Teniente.
-Since 2024 Codelco is also a lithium mining company after an agreement was reached with Sociedad Química y Minera which exploits brine from Salar de Atacama.
+As of 2025 its most productive mines are Radomiro Tomic and El Teniente.

-The headquarters are in Santiago and the seven-man board of directors is appointed by the President of the Republic.
-It has the Minister of Mining as its president and six other members including the Minister of Finance and one representative each from the Copper Workers Federation and the National Association of Copper Supervisors.

-In 2024,Codelco was the largest copper producing company in the world, produced 1.44 million tonnes of copper (BHP produced 1.43 mio t).
+In 2025, Codelco was the second largest copper producing company in the world, and produced 1.332 million tonnes of copper.

 In 2007, it produced 1.66 million tonnes of copper, 11% of the world total.
 It then owned the world's largest known copper reserves and resources.
 At the end of 2007 it had a total of reserves and resources of 118 million tonnes of copper in its mining plan, sufficient for more than 70 years of operation at current production rates.
-It also additional identified resources of 208 million tonnes of copper, though one cannot say how much of this may prove economic.
+It also identified additional resources of 208 million tonnes of copper, though one cannot say how much of this may prove economic.

 Codelco's principal product is cathode copper.
 It is also one of the world's largest molybdenum producers, producing 27,857 fine metric tons in 2007, and is a large producer of rhenium, of which Chile is the world's largest producer.
 It also produces small amounts of gold and silver from refinery anode slimes, the residue from electro refining of copper.

 Since at least 2004 the production levels of copper Codelco has stagnated or declined, with a significant decline from 2021 to 2023.
-The tonnage of copper produced in 2023 was 72% of that of 2004 and the decline affects all of Codelcos mining divisions, but originated from geomechanical problems compromising the stability of three mines; El Teniente, Chuquicamata and Ministro Hales.
+The tonnage of copper produced in 2023 was 72% of that of 2004 and the decline affects all of Codelcos mining divisions, but originated in large part from geomechanical problems compromising the stability of three mines; El Teniente, Chuquicamata and Ministro Hales.

+Following the launching of the National Lithium Strategy in 2023 Codelco has ventured into lithium mining.
+Codelco created in 2025 Nova Andino Litio as a joint venture with Sociedad Química y Minera (SQM) effectively taking over the latter's lithium brine mining operations in Salar de Atacama.
+In parallel, Codelco partnered in 2025 with Rio Tinto to mine lithium brines in Salar de Maricunga.